AlejandroV404/FTC-Into-the-Deep-2024-2025/README.md

 This repository contains the complete control system I developed for our FTC robotics team during the 2024–25 season.
 It includes autonomous and tele-op code written in Java, built on the FTC SDK.

-> ⚠️ **Note:** Due to a Git misconfiguration during the season, many commits were incorrectly attributed to a teammate so I reuploaded it.
-This code reflects my original work and programming contributions.
+> ⚠️ **Note:** This repository is a re-upload due to technical issues with the original repo during the season.
+All code was written by me (hardware, autonomous, tele-op).

 ## 🧠 Features